ni/nimi-python/docs/nifgen/attributes.rst

 .. py:attribute:: cache

     Specifies whether to cache the value of attributes.
 When caching is enabled, NI-FGEN keeps track of  the current device settings and avoids sending redundant commands to  the device.
 Thus, you can significantly increase execution speed.
     NI-FGEN can choose to always cache or to never cache  particular attributes regardless of the setting of this attribute.
-Use niFgen_InitWithOptions to override the default value.
+Use :py:meth:`nifgen.Session.InitWithOptions` to override the default value.

     The following table lists the characteristics of this property.